kevinhwang91/rnvimr/README.md

 ## FAQ

-Q: Couldn't open some special type of files by using `Enter` or `l` in Ranger.
+Q: Couldn't open some special types of files by using `Enter` or `l` in Ranger.

-A: Please follow below steps to solve this issue:
+A: Please follow the below steps to solve this issue:

-1. The behavior of openning the file in Ranger depends on `rifle.conf`.
+1. The behavior of opening the file in Ranger depends on `rifle.conf`.
 Press `r` to make sure that the `${VISUAL:-$EDITOR} -- "$@"` is the best candidate in Ranger.
 2. If the case 1 is false, change the code in `rifle.conf` like that:

 ```diff